tajmone/AlanStdLib/CLOTHING_DEV.md

 # Clothing Development Notes

-This temporary document annotates all the tasks of the development stages to fix the current problems with library clothing.
-For a detailed description of the new clothing system, ans its differences from the original, see:
+This temporary document annotates the development stages to fix the current problems with library clothing.

+***DELETE BEFORE MERGING INTO `master`!!!***

+For a detailed description of the new clothing system and its differences from the original, see:

 - [`CLOTHING_NEW.md`][CLOTHING_NEW]